Maega/RatchetHax/README.md

 * A PS2 Emulator
     * Memory addresses are currently tested on *PCSX2 1.6.0*, offsets *may* need to be adjusted for other emulators.
 * *or* a PS3 Emulator
-    * Memory address are offset by *0x300000000* bytes which should be compatible with most versions of *RPCS3*.
+    * Memory addresses are offset by *0x300000000* bytes which should be compatible with most versions of *RPCS3*.

 ## Trainer Quick Start